 Julian Fellowes's show The Gilded Age

 What else?
 That if you went to the trenches between 1914 and 1918, you probs weren't coming back.
 That you were highly likely to meet Charles Dance, Maggie Smith and/or Kate O'Mara, just as contemporary output suggests an encounter with Claire Foy at any point in the past 200 years.

 That London consisted of precisely one postcode, W1.
 Therein women who weren't countesses or cooks were courtesans.
 Having started out in the second job they were striving to attain the first by way of a spell in the third, ahem, position

 More usefully: by the end of the 18th century tin mining in Cornwall was no longer a profitable endeavour.
 Shipping out of Liverpool in the late 19th century was lucrative yet risky.
 Coalmining in northeast England in the 1920s was a thankless job Achieving upward social mobility in the Victorian Potteries was as fraught with heartache as it was elsewhere.

 As for goings-on beyond these shores and longer ago, I like to think I. Claudius covered the Romans, Little House on the Prairie dealt with the US west of the Mississippi and Roots did slavery.
 Ireland and southern Europe functioned as suppliers of cheap labour and incubators of tiresome ideologies that got wholesomely apolitical English boys killed from time to time.

 I suppose it wasn't too bad a grounding in recent history, all in all.
 And wildly entertaining.

 The truth about my

 CV lies

-Two out of three CVs contain a spelling mistake, according to a from home" looms and people who survey by the jobs had suffered the most tiresome office website Adzuna.
-One in politics are unsurprisingly dreading a three have five or more return to that office.
-If bosses want to errors.
-Applicants entice employees away from their regularly get their bed-desks, it's time to finally tackle phone number or email the jerks, says Tessa West, a professor address wrong.
-As a of social psychology at New York Times lifer man and University.
-She has science behind her: two decades of research papers boy, it has been a long time since I compiled a investigating ways to eradicate a CV.
-Back when I did. modern plague of David Brents. it's the deliberate inaccuracies otherwise known as
+Two out of three CVs contain a spelling mistake, according to a survey by the jobs website Adzuna.
+One in three have five or more errors.
+Applicants regularly get their phone number or email address wrong.
+As a Times lifer man and boy, it has been a long time since I compiled a CV.
+Back when I did. it's the deliberate inaccuracies -

-barefaced lies - I

-driving licence": that

-one of the standard

-other skills".
-My

-was and perhaps still is

 clichés you put in under

 licence was current, yet

 far from clean.
 Indeed,

 within weeks of passing

 it was rather grubby.